frctl/fractal-docs/docs/guide/cli/README.md

 ### Project commands

-Project-level commands must be run from within the root directory of your project, and require the presence of a ~@TODOLINK @project-settings', 'project settings file') }} in the root of the project directory.
+Project-level commands must be run from within the root directory of your project, and require the presence of a [project settings file](../project-settings.html) in the root of the project directory.

-An example of a project-level command would be the `fractal start` command that starts up the ~@TODOLINK @server', 'dev server') }} for the web UI.
+An example of a project-level command would be the `fractal start` command that starts up the [project settings file](../web/development-server.html) for the web UI.

 <!--
 * Need to restart CLI on changes to project config file.